rackerlabs/design-system/_component_design/pills.md

 layout: component
 category: Components
 usage: >
-  A pill is a small, oval-shaped component that indicates selection.
-Pills are often associated with tags, however, you can also apply pills to keyword search terms, input text search, or the name of a server selected by the user.
+  A pill is a small, dismissible, oval-shaped component that indicates selection.
+Use pills to provide feedback of selected keyword search terms, input text search, or the name of a server selected by the user.
 You can represent any selectable object with a pill.
 preview-image: preview-images/pills.svg
 resource: true
 status: Stable
-last-modified: 2018-05-15
+last-modified: 2018-05-21
 helix-ui-css: true
 helix-ui-javascript: true